 He returned to the lounge and dismantled the stacks of logs.
 Great for spiders but not flush with keys.
 Where else?
 Somewhere accessible but well hidden.
 He scanned the room.
 Perhaps the kitchen: the fridge.

 A clash of cool air flooded his feet as he opened the door and pulled out two cartons of milk; one open, a fresh salmon marinating in a dish of lemon and tarragon and various jars of pickles and dressings.
 He opened them.
 No key.
 He replaced the food and repeated the exercise with the freezer compartment; same result.
 Nada.

 He emptied every cupboard and drawer and exhausted all possible hiding places without success.
 Where else?
 Taped to the back of the photos?
 Nope.
 Not in the lounge.
 That left the study.
-Hawk pictured the wall of books and groaned.
+Tom pictured the wall of books and groaned.
 Finding a safe was one thing but a key was a different matter entirely.
 He could almost hear the shelves groaning under the weight of books; each one was a potential hiding place.

 An hour later the floor looked like a model of Monument Valley.
 He removed the last book and flicked through the pages.
 No cut out middles.
 No key.
 Nothing.
 He added it to a pile and sat surrounded by stacked books.

 ‘Have you checked the toilet cistern?’
 He asked when Samantha slumped down beside him and reported a similar failure.

 ‘Of course.
 Women watch movies too you know.’

 “Ouch!”
 He set about re-populating the library.
 When he’d finished he returned to the lounge feeling incredibly weary.

 ‘Perhaps Henry keeps the key in his car,’ Samantha said.

 Tom pictured the garage, slapped his forehead, levered himself to his feet and groaned.
 Usain Bolt would have been amazed at his speed as he sprinted out of the cottage.